 Where the Lease sets out the way in which Service Charges are to be accounted for, then the requirements of the Lease Must be followed.
-Managing Agents Should also follow the guidance contained in the publication Residential Service Charge Accounts Technical Release 03/11 issued by the professional accountancy bodies jointly with the Association of Residential Managing Agents and the Royal Institution of Chartered Surveyors.
+Managing Agents Should also follow the guidance contained in the publication Residential Service Charge Accounts Technical Release 03/11 issued by the professional accountancy bodies jointly with the Association of Residential Managing Agents (now The Property Institute) and the Royal Institution of Chartered Surveyors or any later version.